jhucompilers/fall2022/assign/assign04.md

 Note that the `get_ll_operand` ("get low-level operand") function returns an low-level `Operand` naming the storage location for a given high-level operand.
-Note that it is passed a `std::shared_ptr` to the low-level `InstructionSequence` because it might be necessary to generate one or more low-level instructions in order to create a meaningful low-level operand.
+It is passed a `std::shared_ptr` to the low-level `InstructionSequence` because it might be necessary to generate one or more low-level instructions in order to create a meaningful low-level operand.